DevPelz/integrating-celo-with-a-mobile-application-using-the-celo-wallet-sdk/README.md

 console.log(result);
 ```

-This code creates a new instance of the ContractKit class and retrieves data from the specified smart contract using the contract's ABI and address.
+This code creates a new instance of the `ContractKit` class and retrieves data from the specified smart contract using the contract's ABI and address.

 Congratulations!!
-You have successfully integrated celo to your mobile app using the `Celo SDK`.
+You have successfully integrated celo into your mobile app using the `Celo SDK`.
 Now, you can interact with your app perfectly.

 ## Conclusion